DenSebrovsky/Hello-world/README.md

 # Hello-world
-*Practising in adding a first repository*
+*Practising in adding a first repository.*
 **Seems it works!**